splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-team-user-admin.rst

 Manage your tokens
 --------------------

 Use tokens to secure data ingest and API calls to Splunk Observability Cloud.
 Tokens are valid for 1 year and can be extended for another 60 days.
 Your organization has a default token that is automatically generated when the organization is created.

-With the admin role, you can deactivate tokens that are no longer needed.
-Create a plan to regularly deactivate and rotate tokens.

-You can also set limits for data ingestion for your tokens.
-Use limits to control how many metrics are ingested per token.
-Limits protect against unexpected data ingestion overage by ensuring teams can't over consume.

-See :ref:`admin-tokens` for more information about tokens.
+See :ref:`automate-tokens` in phase 3 of this guide and :ref:`admin-tokens` for more information about tokens.

 .. _phase1-parent-child: